Project · ROAR

 On what you'd see today

-ROAR is mid-migration on the backend (Firestore → PostgreSQL/CloudSQL), so the production build the videos and demos show is the version we're refactoring, not the version we'd ship today.
-That gap — the choices we made the first time and the ones we're making now — is the most interesting part of an engineering-leader conversation about ROAR.
+ROAR is mid-migration on the backend, from Firestore to PostgreSQL/CloudSQL.
+The production build the videos and demos show is the version we're refactoring, not the version we'd ship today.
+That gap is the most interesting part of an engineering-leader conversation about ROAR: the choices we made the first time, and the ones we're making now.
 Happy to walk through it.

 More